310mc/https-310mc.github.io-tl/source/_posts/other/crossroad.md

 You guys from Ryuseitai don’t really have good manners, so be careful, okay?
 Tell that to the other guys too.

-If it starts to get worse, you might get thrown out and forbidden from entering the live house again.
+If it starts to get worse, you might get thrown out and get banned from entering the live house again.
 {% endbubble %}

 {% bubble Chiaki mgn %}